lmeulen/pyraptor/README.md

 # Notes

-- The current version doesn't implement target pruning as we are interested in querying all targets at once and performance is sufficient already.
+- The current version doesn't implement target pruning as we are interested in efficiently querying all targets after running RAPTOR algorithm.

 # References